DamiamAlfaro/DamiamAlfaro.github.io/_posts/2024-06-27-deeperwebscraping.md

 I am currently using a general collective conventional wifi provider, which limites the power of loading, refreshing, and updating webpages at the optimal level.
 Nevertheless, each obstacle in life is a test to ourselves (and our versitality) in order to observe if one can land in one's feet.
 One should always be capable of doing so, our versitality should always be up to date.
 Why?
 The volatility of life is ruthless; landing on one's feet is the only ability that will secure safety on the face of adversity.
+We are going to be creating a function for each of the tabs found in each bid <tr> item, and loop through all bids <tr> items in chunks of 10.
+Sure, this will be time consuming but functional nonetheless.
+In my contemporary world time is the most expensive and valuable asset that money can buy.
+I am not quite there yet...